Exploring Alcatraz: A One-Day Adventure on San Francisco's Infamous Island Prison

 Alcatraz Island,Alcatraz Island Day Trip,Alcatraz Island 13

-There were several rows of cells, 336 in all.
-The rows closest to the outside had windows that let in a little more light, and were considered by the inmates to be the best spots.
-Since Alcatraz is so small and so close to San Francisco, you can even hear the laughter of people celebrating on the boats on New Year's Eve.
+There are several rows of cells, with a total of 336.
+The row of cells closest to the outside had windows, allowing a bit more light, making them the most coveted by the prisoners.
+Because Alcatraz is so small and so close to San Francisco, prisoners could even hear the laughter and celebrations from boats in the bay during New Year's Eve.

 Alcatraz Island,Alcatraz Island Day Trip,Alcatraz Island 19

-During our visit we also encountered a live demonstration of the operation of a prison gate.
+During the tour, we also witnessed a live demonstration of the prison's iron doors being operated.

 Alcatraz Island,Alcatraz Island Day Trip,Alcatraz Island 24